Sunday, January 7, 2024

 Setup inbuilt Apache in MacOS Sonoma

-Many developer use mac for web development.
-I myself has seen several tutorials where trainer used apple system for training, but when I baught macbook, I found it bit difficult to set up the environment.
-I believe that many new developer face such issues so i decided to write this tutorial to help them.
-I have been using Linux (mostly Ubuntu/Linux Mint) for quite a time prior to switching to Mac.
+Many developers use Macs for web development.
+I myself have seen several tutorials where the trainer used an Apple system for training, but when I bought a MacBook, I found it a bit difficult to set up the environment.
+I believe that many new developers face such issues, so I decided to write this tutorial to help them.
+I had been using Linux (mostly Ubuntu/Linux Mint) for quite some time prior to switching to Mac.

 sudo apachectl start

-To test if apache is working, just open your favorite webbrowser and type localhost on its address if you see page as follows, your webserver is working perfectly.
+To test if Apache is working, just open your favorite web browser and type "localhost" on its address bar.
+If you see the page as follows, your web server is working perfectly.

-For those who are familier with apache I would like to inform that Apache2 is installed at /etc/apache2 and default document root is '/Library/WebServer/Documents'
+For those who are familiar with Apache, I would like to inform you that Apache2 is installed at /etc/apache2 and the default document root is /Library/WebServer/Documents.

-Document root is the location where you need to save all your files that you want to share through webserver.
-Please be noted that when you save any file at default document root you may need to give additional permissions so that they can be served through web server.
-The easier method is to set up a folder in your home directory (i.e. /users/<yourUserName>) I have created a folder named Web for this purpose on my home directory.
+The document root is the location where you need to save all your files that you want to share through the web server.
+Please be noted that when you save any file at the default document root, you may need to give additional permissions so that they can be served through the web server.
+The easier method is to set up a folder in your home directory (i.e., /users/<yourUserName>).
+I have created a folder named "Web" for this purpose in my home directory.

-Now you need to give permission to apache web server to access this folder so run following command on your home directory.
+Now you need to give permission to the Apache web server to access this folder, so run the following command on your home directory:

 chmod +a "_www allow execute" ~